You can view status, edit, import, and export connections.

 To view the status of all your connections, click Connections from the Connect menu.

 A list of all your connections is displayed, along with statistics about the amount of data, connection runs, and average connection duration across all connections.

 - To filter on a specific connection name, expand Filter Results: and type a name into the Connection Name search field.
 The list of connections is automatically updated.
 To clear the filter, click Clear Filters.

 - To sort the connections, select the data on which to sort: Average Data per Run, Average Run Time, Last Run, Last Run Status, Last Run Time, Name, Next Run Time, or Total Data.

 - To switch the ordering of the list of connections (ascending or descending), click Toggle Sort Order .

 View schedule for all connections

-- To view details about a connection, click the i icon on the horizontal bar.
-The details include the schedule, average run time, total data, and data per run.
+- To view details about a connection, click the connection name on the horizontal bar.

-- To track how much data is sent by all connections for each hour, use the bar graph on the bottom of the schedule.
+- To track how much data is sent by all connections for each hour, use the Data Per Hour (MB) bar graph.

-- To view all of the connections that happened on a specific date, click the Detail by Date tab.
-Click the calendar to view a specific date.
+- To view all of the connections that happened on a specific date, click the calendar to view a specific date.